Return to the BUILD

 I was unable to get a photograph of this screw, but it is right underneath it.

 I knew it; I had mods to do all over!
-It was expected, however, because I want this Reactor Platform to be as close to the real car as I can get without too much work.
+It was expected, however, because I want this Reactor Platform to be as close to the real car as I can get without too much extra effort.
 Still, it is coming along nicely.
-All of these parts are plastic.

 Issue 113 – Reactor: Drum, Top Plate, LED, Filament